Back to news

 • Built on [Python 3.11+](https://github.com/nousresearch/hermes-agent), reportedly with async support throughout

 Honcho is the part that pulls Hermes away from the pack.
-Instead of a plain key-value store, Honcho uses a dialectic model: it tracks what the agent knows, how it came to know it, where contradictions sit, and how confidence should shift over time.
+Instead of a plain key-value store, Honcho uses a dialectic model (opens in a new tab): it tracks what the agent knows, how it came to know it, where contradictions sit, and how confidence should shift over time.

 The approach borrows from dialectical reasoning.
 When Hermes runs into new information that clashes with its existing model of you, it doesn't just overwrite the old version.
 It logs the tension and works toward a resolution through later interactions.
 You end up with a more careful, more human read of the user.